intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ./start-local-cluster-serving.sh
 ```

-After all services are ready, you can directly push inference requests int queue with [Restful API](https://analytics-zoo.github.io/master/#ClusterServingGuide/ProgrammingGuide/#restful-api).
-Also, you can push image/input into queue with Python API
+After all cluster serving services are ready, you can directly push inference requests into the queue with [Restful API](https://analytics-zoo.github.io/master/#ClusterServingGuide/ProgrammingGuide/#restful-api).
+Also, you can push image/input into the queue with Python API

 ```python
 from bigdl.serving.client import InputQueue